sposterkil/sposterkil.github.io/resume/index.md

 # Résumé #

 ## Skills ##
 My strongest programming languages are Python, Java, and C, in roughly that order.
-I also know a smattering of C# and Objective-C, know my way around HTML, CSS, and Javascript.
+I also know a smattering of C# and a decent amount of Objective-C, and I know my way around HTML, CSS, and Javascript.
 I'm equally comfortable in Windows, Mac, or Linux-based operating systems, though I prefer Mac or Linux for development.
 I'm also proficient with the Git and Subversion version control systems.

 ## Education ##
 I am currently waiting to recieve my diploma from [Case Western Reserve University](http://case.edu/).